pact-foundation/pact-specification/implementation-guidelines/README.md

 # Implementation guidelines

 Our current approach for implementing pact in a new language is to create a native DSL that calls the a [standalone package][pact-ruby-standalone] of the Ruby implementation via HTTP and command line.
-This approach is temporary, as we're working on a [Rust implementation](github.com/pact-foundation/pact-reference) that will be able to provide FFI bindings and integrate much more elegantly.
+This approach is temporary, as we're working on a [Rust implementation][rust-pact-reference] that will be able to provide FFI bindings and integrate much more elegantly.

 You can see which Pact implementations use the standalone packages in the [Pact Dependency Graph of Doom][dependency-graph].